josephgalloway321/IoT-Shed/README.md

 ![Shed](Images/limit_switch.jpg)
 ![Shed](Images/limit_switch_two.jpg)

 This device is made up of two 2"x4" blocks, four wood screws, two nails, and a thin piece of sheet metal to extend the limit switch lever.
 All of these materials are in the bill of materials.
-Please see the limit_switch_setup.md in the additional_documentation folder for more instructions if you want to use this setup.
+Screw the two blocks at a right angle and to a fixed part of the shed ceiling.
+Use two nails to fix the limit switch.
+Cut and glue a thin metal strip to the limit switch.
+Use two spade connectors to electrically connect to the limit switch.

 The rain sensor needs to be placed at an angle so water will runoff of it and not collect onto the surface.
 All of the materials shown are in the bill of materials.
-Please see the rain_sensor_setup.md in the additional_documentation folder for more instructions if you want to use this setup.
+Four screws were driven into the metal bracket and shed wall.
+The rain sensor was secured using metal wire.
+Test that water will run off the roof onto the sensor before permenantly installing.

 ![Shed](Images/rain_sensor.jpg)
 ![Shed](Images/rain_sensor_two.jpg)